craftcms/docs/docs/4.x/installation.md

 ## Quick-Start

 Your journey with Craft begins on your local machine, using [DDEV](https://ddev.readthedocs.io/en/stable/).
 DDEV is a Docker-based PHP development environment that streamlines the creation and management of resources required by a Craft project.

-This may sound unusual if you’re coming from other PHP-based CMS products—

 ::: tip
 While we [strongly recommend](#why-ddev) DDEV for new Craft projects, [alternate installation methods](#alternative-installation-methods) are available for anyone with a preexisting environment or preferred workflow that meets its [requirements](./requirements.md).